Justin Crawford (baseball): Draft and minor leagues (2022–2025)

+Philadelphia Phillies (2026–present)

+Crawford was a non-roster invitee to 2026 spring training and hit .250 with three doubles and a triple across 55 at-bats.
+On March 25, 2026, the Phillies selected Crawford's contract after he made the team's Opening Day roster.
+He made his MLB debut on March 26 as Phillies' starting center fielder versus the Texas Rangers at Citizens Bank Park.
+He recorded his first MLB hit, a single, on the first pitch he saw in his first MLB at-bat, off Rangers starting pitcher Nathan Eovaldi.
+On April 1, 2026, versus the Washington Nationals at Citizens Bank Park, Crawford recorded his first career extra base hit in the fourth inning with an opposite field double.
+Then, in the bottom of the 10th inning, he had his first career RBI and his first career walk-off hit to secure the win and the homestand for the Phillies.
+Crawford hit his first MLB home run, a two-run home run off Colorado Rockies reliever Jimmy Herget, on May 8.

 International career

 Crawford played for the United States national baseball team in the 2024 WBSC Premier12 tournament.
 Crawford started all nine games in center field, batting .250 with one home run as U.S. took the bronze medal.
 He said it was his dream to play for his country.

 Personal life

-Crawford's father, Carl Crawford, played 14 seasons of Major League Baseball.
+Crawford's father, Carl Crawford, played 15 seasons of Major League Baseball.
 His second cousin, J.P.
 Crawford, also a Phillies first-round pick, currently plays for the Seattle Mariners.